 From here, there’s a number of highlights and farm visits all the way through to the northern tropical city of Cairns, where visitors have the option of spending the day on the Great Barrier Reef or in the Daintree Rainforest.

-If you have a broad interest in livestock and agricultural enterprises, a keen sense of adventure and a longing for an experience of outback Australia as well as a winter escape to the tropics, this could well be the perfect tour for you.
+If you have a broad interest in livestock and agricultural enterprises, a keen sense of adventure and a longing for an experience of outback Australia as well as an escape to the tropics in spring, this could well be the perfect tour for you.

 If you would like to join the tour, please contact